Cassul/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-#### Game is built using JavaScript and styled with Bootstrap
+#### App allows player to choose between 3x3 and 4x4 grids, set "cross" and "knot" images, play music, set players names and store rounds scores

+### HTML

+* Modal box
+* Container-fluid
+	* Grid 3x3
+	* Grid 4x4
+	* Players panel
+Grid consist of "empty" divs, images of knots and crosses created by JS DOM

+### CSS

+I used Bootstrap, Lobster font and animated linear-gradient background

+### JavaScript

 main core of a script - functions that triggered by user:

-1. by clicking on a close button on modal box(it's display: none but changes on window.load)
+1. by clicking on a close button on modal box(it's display:none initially but changes on window.load)
 ```
 *Pseudocode*